Dynamic High Strain Component Test Facility – Crash Test Facility

 max.
 205 kJ

-Dynamic component testing system
+Dynamic component testing system: Crash system

 With its modular design, the sled system enables flexible adaptation to various test scenarios with a wide range of requirements (such as a rigid impact, evasive movement in a side impact and much more).
 Thanks to its lightweight construction, the impactor carriage makes it possible to carry out tests with low kinetic energy at high speed.
 With a total test specimen mass of 1.3 tonnes, the impactor carriage can be accelerated to 64 km/h using the pneumatic cylinder.